 We have four AWS accounts under our client’s master account using AWS Organizations: ops, dev, stage, and prod.
 The ops account is where we manage access control.
 Any users are added to ops, and access is granted to the appropriate roles on the dev, stage, and prod accounts.
 One slight hassle with cross-account IAM permissions is that permissions have to be specified on both accounts, so all users have to be added to the role’s trusted entities on each account.
+(Edit: I was mistaken on this point — you can simply use the origin account root as the principal.
+See this tutorial.)
 Once a user is set up, they can easily access resources across accounts using named profiles for the CLI, assume_role in Terraform, and Switch Role in the AWS Console.

 We are using Terraform to manage all infrastructure.
 We store

 “global” remote state in S3 on the ops account, and we encrypt everything at rest using KMS.
 We store environment “local” remote state in S3 on that environment’s account.
 “Local” state is restricted to the current deployment of a Lambda function within that environment.
 (To maintain environmental isolation, I did not want any resource in dev, stage, or prod to be able to reach up into the ops account.)